papermerge/documentation/source/User's Manual/page_management.rst

     Change order of the document pages

-For these changes to take effect you need to :menuselection:`Right Click--> Apply Reorder Changes`.
+For these changes to take effect you need to :menuselection:`Right Click --> Apply Reorder Changes`.

 .. warning::